NorthernOceanS/NormaConstructor-wiki/en/guide-for-event.md

 Event is a concept of NC.

-For canonical generator developer, the only two Event callback function is `generate` and `UIHandler`, if you learn more about [custom defined generator](custom-defined-generator.md), you will .
+For canonical generator developer, the only two Event callback function is `generate` and `UIHandler`, if you learn more about [custom defined generator](custom-defined-generator.md), you will learn more such function.

 ## Function `generate`